ahmadjamalkta/inet-showcases/visualizer/packetdrop/doc/index.rst

 after ``destination`` got associated with the access point.
 The ``source`` is connected to the ``etherSwitch`` via a high speed, 100 Gbit/s ethernet cable, while the ``etherSwitch`` and the ``router`` are connected with a low speed, 10 MBit/s cable.
-This creates a bottleneck in the network, between the switch and the router.
+This low speed cable creates a bottleneck in the network, between the switch and the router.
 The source host is configured to generate more UDP traffic than the 10Mbit/s channel can carry.
-The cause of packet drops in this case is that the queue in ``etherSwitch`` fills up.
+The cause of packet drops, in this case, is that the queue in ``etherSwitch`` fills up.

 The queue types in the switch's Ethernet interfaces are set to